SriyaCodes/QuizVerse/README.md

-# 🎓 QuizVerse - The Ultimate Trivia Quiz App
+# QuizVerse - Your Daily Dose of Brain Gains.

 **QuizVerse** is a modern, stylish quiz web app that lets users test their knowledge across multiple categories and difficulties.
 Built with React it's smooth, responsive, and perfect for Quiz lovers💡